Shadows of War

 Persistent issues such as sectarian conflicts, notably between Sunni and Shia factions, territorial disputes, and the influence of external powers contribute to a volatile environment.
 The rivalry between nations like Saudi Arabia and Iran further exacerbates tensions, leading to proxy wars and political instability across the region.

-- Sanctions Relief that Gives the Syrian People a Chance at Greatnessby Marco Rubio, Secretary of State (Near East – United States Department of State) on November 11, 2025 at 12:01 am
+- Disrupting Iran’s Overseas Military Procurement Networksby Marco Rubio, Secretary of State (Near East – United States Department of State) on May 9, 2026 at 12:41 am

 In addition to traditional military confrontations, the Middle East faces non-conventional threats, including cyber warfare, disinformation campaigns, and economic coercion.
 These hybrid warfare tactics aim to destabilize governments and sway public opinion, complicating the security landscape.